Lars-B/tetres-tutorials/README.md

 # tetres-tutorials

-This repository contains tutorials on how to use the (tetres package)[https://github.com/bioDS/tetres].
+This repository contains tutorials on how to use the [tetres package](https://github.com/bioDS/tetres).

 # Installation of tetres